Poeticalto/ttoc-mumble-bot/readme.md

 ---

+## Setup

+ttoc-mumble-bot requires a certificate in order to connect to a mumble server.

+You can use <pre><code>openssl req -x509 -newkey rsa:2048 -nodes -keyout key.pem -out cert.pem</code></pre> to generate the certificate.

+ttoc-mumble-bot saves all information in .txt files.
+I'll fix it at some point, but for now it works.

+---

+## User Groups

-There are also three groups of users associated with the bot:
+There are three groups of users recognized by the bot:

 Whitelist: Whitelisted users have access to all commands.